jainam-panchal/pps1/README.md

 Programming.
 7. Write a Program for deletion of an element from the specified location from Array.
-8. Write a program to find a character from a given string.
+8. Write a program to find a character from a given string.heavily interested and learning system design, low-
 9. Write a program to replace a character in a given string.
 10. Write a program to delete a character in a given string.
 11. Write a program to reverse string.